catseye/Robin/doc/Fundamental_Semantics.markdown

 * A rational number is an S-expression.
 * A macro is an S-expression.
 * An opaque value is an S-expression.
+* An empty list is an S-expression.
-* A pair of two S-expressions is an S-expression.
+* A list cell containing an S-expression, prepended to another list, is an S-expression.
 * Nothing else is an S-expression.

 S-expressions have a textual representation, but not all types have values